 My vision was tinged with red as I walked up to the loaded bar.

 Rob Zombie’s Dragula screamed in my ears, and my hackles began to rise.
 I was ready.
-The Rouge bar sat silent and unyielding, covered in chalk and sweat.
+The Rogue bar sat silent and unyielding, covered in chalk and sweat.

 I stared it down as I prepared myself for war.
 There was something viscerally satisfying about locking eyes with the rough metal.
 This challenge, at least, I could face head on.